netreplica/graphite/docs/CONTAINERLAB.md

 cat $HOME/clabs/clab-${CLAB_TOPO}/graph/${CLAB_TOPO}.clab.json | jq
 ````

-## Visualize the topology in Graphite

-1. At this point you should be able to open a topology visualization
+3. At this point you should be able to view the topology in Graphite via the following URL: `http://REPLACE_IP/graphite/main.html?type=clab&topo=clos-3tier`.
+In case you used a topology with a different name, please change `clos-3tier` in the URL string to your topology name.